rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 4. Update and flash your ESP8266 with "ESP8266/ESP8266_WebSocketClient/ESP8266_WebSocketClient.ino"

-5. Create an Alexa skills and add Heroku app URL as an end-point
+5. Create an Alexa skills using the info in alexa utterences.txt and add Heroku app URL as an end-point

 6. Test and enjoy.